-- In the first half of fiscal year 2024, we have invested \$18 million in acquiring part of one of our long-term vendors; - In the first half of fiscal year 2023, we received payment from the sale of our Swedish business and a small commercial practice in the United Kingdom; - In the first half of fiscal year 2024, we received a further installment payment on the sale of the U.K. business, as well as payment from the sale of our businesses in Italy, Singapore and our Canadian employment business.
+- During fiscal year 2024, we have invested \$18 million in acquiring part of one of our long-term vendors; - · During fiscal year 2023, we received payment from the sale of our Swedish business and a small commercial practice in the United Kingdom; - During fiscal year 2024, we received a further installment payment on the sale of the U.K. business, as well as payment from the sale of our businesses in Italy, Singapore, and our Canadian employment business.